Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 • Hoarseness or raspiness

-• Chest pain when breathing, coughing, and laughing
+• Chest pain when breathing, coughing, or laughing

 • Fatigue

-Common symptoms of pneumonia may also include having a lower than usual body temperature, fever, sweating, “shaking chills,” loss of appetite, and nausea, vomiting, or diarrhea.
+Common symptoms of pneumonia may also include lower-than-normal body temperature, fever, sweating, shaking chills, loss of appetite, and nausea, vomiting, and diarrhea.

 Health Care-Associated Pneumonia

-When a person develops pneumonia in a health care setting, such as in a hospital, it is called health care-associated pneumonia.
-This is opposed to community-acquired pneumonia, which is spread outside a health care facility.
-Health care-associated pneumonia can also include ventilator-associated pneumonia.
-As its name suggests, this form of infection occurs as the result of being put on a ventilator (breathing support device).
+When pneumonia develops in a health care setting, such as a hospital, it’s called health care-associated pneumonia versus community-acquired pneumonia (infection from outside a health care facility).
+Health care-associated pneumonia can also include ventilator-associated pneumonia, which can occur from being put on a device to support breathing.

-Health care pneumonia and community-acquired pneumonia are generally caused by different viruses and bacteria.
-One cause of community-acquired pneumonia, for instance, is streptococcus pneumoniae — a major cause of bacterial pneumonia.
-One cause of hospital-acquired pneumonia, on the other hand, is staphylococcus aureus (also referred to as a staph infection).
+Health care-associated and community-acquired pneumonia are usually caused by different viruses and bacteria.
+A common cause of community-acquired pneumonia, for instance, is Streptococcus pneumoniae — a major cause of bacterial pneumonia.
+Health care-acquired pneumonia, on the other hand, is often caused by Staphylococcus aureus (staph infection).

 Lung Cancer and Pneumonia Risk

-Lung cancer and lung cancer treatments affect the body and immune system in a way that makes it easier to develop infections.
-People with lung cancer may be more at risk of developing infections due to poor nutrition, cancer treatments, and cancer itself.
-Having other unrelated health problems — or taking medications taken for those unrelated conditions — can also increase the risk of infection.
+Lung cancer and lung cancer treatments weaken the body and immune system, which increases the risk of infections.
+People with lung cancer have a higher risk of developing infections because of poor nutrition, cancer treatments, and the cancer itself.
+Having other unrelated health problems — or taking certain medications for other conditions — can also increase the risk of infection.

 Lung Cancer Treatments and Pneumonia

-The development of infections isn’t just determined by the underlying disease.
-Pneumonia — as well as other lower respiratory infections, like bronchitis — can also occur as the result of certain tests, treatments, medications, and surgeries.
-These infections (treatment-related infectious syndromes) commonly develop after cancer treatments like radiation and chemotherapy (“chemo”).
+Pneumonia — as well as other respiratory infections, like bronchitis — can result from certain tests, treatments, medications, and surgeries.
+These infections (treatment-related infectious syndromes) commonly develop after cancer treatments like radiation and chemotherapy (also known as chemo).

 Chemo, in particular, is the most common cause of immunodeficiency (weakened immunity) in people undergoing cancer treatments.
-WBCs are immune cells that play an important role in helping our bodies fight off infections.
-Chemotherapy can decrease the number of a particular type of WBCs (neutrophils) in the body.
-This condition (called neutropenia) can decrease a person’s ability to fight off infections like pneumonia.
+Chemotherapy can decrease the number of white blood cells known as neutrophils.
+This condition, known as neutropenia, can make the immune system less able to fight off infections like pneumonia.

-Radiation therapy, also called radiotherapy, is another common cause of a decrease in WBC counts and a weakened immune system.
-A low WBC count is one of the most serious side effects of chemotherapy and radiology.
+Radiation therapy (radiotherapy) is another common cause of lowered white blood cell counts and a weakened immune system.
+A low white blood cell count is one of the most serious side effects of chemoradiation (chemo plus radiation therapy).

 Possible Complications of Pneumonia in Lung Cancer

-Many potential complications may occur with pneumonia, especially if it is untreated.
-Some of the most common complications include:
+Many complications may occur with pneumonia, especially if the infection is untreated.
+The most common complications include respiratory failure, sepsis, and lung abscesses.

 Respiratory Failure

-Respiratory failure will require breathing support with a ventilator.
-It is also possible to develop a more severe form of respiratory failure called acute respiratory distress syndrome.
+Respiratory failure requires breathing support with a ventilator.
+It’s also possible to develop a more severe form of respiratory failure called acute respiratory distress syndrome.

 Sepsis

-Sepsis occurs when the immune system begins to turn on the body’s tissues while fighting off an infection.
-This uncontrolled inflammation can lead to organ failure.
+Sepsis occurs when the immune system has an extreme overreaction and attacks the body’s tissues while fighting off an infection.
+Sepsis can lead to organ failure.

 Lung Abscesses

-Although uncommon, this is a very serious potential complication of pneumonia.
-Lung abscesses occur when pus pockets form around or inside a lung.
+Although uncommon, lung abscesses are a very serious complication of pneumonia.
+The abscesses result when pus pockets form around or inside a lung.
 They may need to be drained through surgery.

 Tests To Diagnose Pneumonia

-There are several common tests to determine whether a person has pneumonia or another lung infection, such as bronchitis.
-Some of the most common tests used for this purpose include:
+Several common tests help determine whether a person has pneumonia or another lung infection, such as bronchitis.
+These include blood tests, measurements of lung function, certain procedures, and imaging scans.

 Blood Tests and Blood Cultures

-Blood testing can be used to determine which specific organisms are present in the bloodstream.
-Blood cultures can identify harmful bacteria, in particular.
+Blood testing can be used to see if antibodies that fight viruses are present in the bloodstream.
+Blood cultures can identify harmful bacteria or fungi, in particular.

 Pulse Oximetry